Code-Institute-Submissions/RoDoCode-Menooh/README.md

 ## Unfixed Bugs

+There are no unfixed bugs that I am aware of at this time.
+My aim was to have everything which is included working smoothly before submission, rather than adding lots of extra features which were not properly tested or unfinished and beyond the requirements of the prokect scope.

 ## Responsive Layout and Design
 The project design has been adapted to all types of devices using Bootstrap predefined breakpoints and Chrome's DevTools to digitally test the platform across a number of devices.
+Three specific media queries were added to solve minor layout issues at specific breakpoints.

 **Tested devices:**